hexskrt/Dusk-Testnet/README.md

 ## 2. Create Wallet

-- Then if the words 'Create New Wallet' appear, click Enter
+- Choose 'Create New Wallet' , Press Enter
 - Enter Your Password
 - Enter Password Again
 - Copy and Save Your Pharse